Intapp (NASDAQ:INTA) Releases Q2 2022 Earnings Guidance

 Intapp (NASDAQ:INTA) updated its second quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $-0.090-$-0.070 for the period, compared to the Thomson Reuters consensus estimate of $-0.080.
 The company issued revenue guidance of $58 million-$59 million, compared to the consensus revenue estimate of $56.88 million.Intapp also updated its FY 2022 guidance to $-0.330-$-0.290 EPS.

-A number of brokerages have weighed in on INTA.
-JPMorgan Chase & Co. upped their target price on Intapp from $40.00 to $50.00 and gave the stock an overweight rating in a research note on Thursday, September 9th.
-Credit Suisse Group upped their price objective on Intapp from $38.00 to $45.00 and gave the stock an outperform rating in a report on Thursday, September 9th.
-Truist upped their price objective on Intapp from $40.00 to $45.00 and gave the stock a buy rating in a report on Thursday, September 9th.
-Oppenheimer upped their price objective on Intapp from $35.00 to $41.00 and gave the stock an outperform rating in a report on Thursday, September 9th.
-Finally, Raymond James upped their price objective on Intapp from $36.00 to $41.00 and gave the stock an outperform rating in a report on Thursday, September 9th.
-One research analyst has rated the stock with a sell rating and ten have issued a buy rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of Buy and an average target price of $41.90.
+Several research firms have recently weighed in on INTA.
+Truist lifted their target price on Intapp from $40.00 to $45.00 and gave the stock a buy rating in a research report on Thursday, September 9th.
+Truist Securities boosted their target price on shares of Intapp from $40.00 to $45.00 and gave the stock a buy rating in a report on Thursday, September 9th.
+JPMorgan Chase & Co. boosted their target price on shares of Intapp from $40.00 to $50.00 and gave the stock an overweight rating in a report on Thursday, September 9th.
+Credit Suisse Group boosted their target price on shares of Intapp from $38.00 to $45.00 and gave the stock an outperform rating in a report on Thursday, September 9th.
+Finally, Piper Sandler reduced their target price on shares of Intapp from $43.00 to $36.00 and set an overweight rating for the company in a report on Thursday, November 11th.
+One analyst has rated the stock with a sell rating and ten have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Intapp presently has an average rating of Buy and an average target price of $41.90.

-A number of hedge funds have recently modified their holdings of the stock.
-Bank of New York Mellon Corp purchased a new stake in Intapp during the 3rd quarter valued at about $659,000.
-California State Teachers Retirement System purchased a new stake in Intapp in the 3rd quarter worth approximately $140,000.
-Royal Bank of Canada purchased a new stake in Intapp in the 3rd quarter worth approximately $36,000.
-Finally, Morgan Stanley lifted its holdings in Intapp by 1,573.8% in the 3rd quarter.
-Morgan Stanley now owns 8,369 shares of the company’s stock worth $216,000 after buying an additional 7,869 shares during the period.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+American International Group Inc. purchased a new stake in Intapp in the third quarter valued at approximately $142,000.
+Bank of New York Mellon Corp purchased a new stake in Intapp in the third quarter valued at approximately $659,000.
+California State Teachers Retirement System purchased a new stake in Intapp in the third quarter valued at approximately $140,000.
+Royal Bank of Canada purchased a new stake in Intapp in the third quarter valued at approximately $36,000.
+Finally, Morgan Stanley boosted its position in Intapp by 1,573.8% in the third quarter.
+Morgan Stanley now owns 8,369 shares of the company’s stock valued at $216,000 after buying an additional 7,869 shares during the last quarter.

 Intapp, Inc, through its subsidiary, Integration Appliance, Inc, provides industry-specific cloud-based software solutions for the professional and financial services industry in the United States, the United Kingdom, and internationally.
 The company's solutions include DealCloud, a deal and relationship management solution that manages financial services firms' market relationships, prospective clients and investments, current engagements and deal processes, and operations and compliance activities; and OnePlace, a solution to manage various aspects of a professional services firm's client and engagement lifecycle.